MichaelFrieze/michaelfrieze.dev/data/authors/default.md

 ## About me

-Hi, I'm Michael, a front-end developer currently working as a freelancer on Upwork.
+I'm Michael, a front-end developer currently working as a freelancer on Upwork.
 I'm 33 years old and currently live in Clinton Township, MI.

 I found my passion for learning computer sciences at the age of 23 and went to college at age 25.
 Since then, I have dedicated countless hours to learning and expanding this passion.